Younesschaffek/Younesschaffek/README.md

- i'am looking to the seccus of my sister  in all the school as i know that god give me all what i will when i arrive to another country i will to have the best behavior and i will to speak clearly i wish for all the friend when i was kind that she fly with netjets especially essadik amzil
+ i'am looking to the seccus of my sister  in all the school as i know that god give me all what i will when i arrive to another country i will to have the best behavior and i will to speak clearly i read the thinking of all the people i recognaze him in hay el farah i wish for all the friend when i was kind that she fly with netjets especially essadik amzil